Baltimore County seeking deal to put solar panels on government buildings and in parks

 Last year, solar fields were completed at two Montgomery County parks.
 And Howard County uses solar panels at properties including libraries in Ellicott City and Columbia, the Robinson Nature Center and a closed landfill.

-While solar power is popular in the abstract for its green energy, the installation of arrays can be controversial.
-In Baltimore County’s rural communities, for instance, residents have challenged plans for solar developments, saying they would eliminate productive farmland and diminish home values.

-In 2017, the county passed legislation regulating commercial solar installations, but the issue remained a hot one earlier this year as the council weighed a moratorium on such development.
-But the moratorium proposal’s sponsor, Republican Wade Kach of Cockeysville, withdrew it because other council members didn’t support the idea.
+Baltimore County passed legislation in 2017 regulating commercial solar installations, but the issue remained a hot one as the council weighed a moratorium on such development in rural areas earlier this year.
+The moratorium proposal’s sponsor, Republican Wade Kach of Cockeysville, withdrew it because other council members didn’t support the idea.

-While the location of solar installations can be divisive, environmentalists and others embrace the energy source.
+While the location of solar installations can be divisive, others embrace the energy source.

 The county’s request for proposals lists 13 possible sites.

-The detention center has had solar panels on it for years, but they don’t work.
+The detention center has had solar panels on it for years, but they aren’t being used.

 The county listed four locations as possibilities for ground-mounted solar: closed landfills in Woodstock and Parkton; Mount Vista Park, a former golf course in Kingsville; and Southwest Area Park in Lansdowne.